olsonbg/crossdev-gentoo/README.md

 ```bash
 $ tar -xjf boost_1_56_0.tar.bz2
 ```
-The name of your boost tarball by be different than show here, if you have a different version.
+The name of your boost tarball may be different than shown here, if you have a different version.
 Extract whatever version emerge downloaded for you.

 Go into the directory that was extracted